 PORTLAND -- The reason why a woman got trapped between two walls of downtown Portland buildings remained a mystery Thursday morning.

-Firefighters rescued a her Wednesday morning four hours after she somehow got wedged between walls eight inches apart at 12th and Columbia.
+Firefighters rescued Anita Mann Wednesday morning four hours after she somehow got wedged between walls eight inches apart at 12th and Columbia.

 She has not spoken with the media.
-Portland police said no crime was committed and the bureau will not not be investigating the incident.
+Portland police said no crime was committed and the bureau will not be investigating the incident.
+Alcohol was not suspected to be involved, rescuers said.

 The rescue drama began about 3:45 a.m.
 Wednesday, when a woman was seen crawling along a second-story ledge.
 Then she fell about 12 feet and became wedged between the Gretchen Kafoury Commons building and the outer wall of a parking garage.

-It took nearly 4 hours to get her out, through an opening that firefighters managed to cut in the wall.
+It took nearly four hours to get her out, through an opening that firefighters managed to cut in the wall.

-When she finally got out, the woman hollered "Oh my God!" smiled and clutched her fist.
-She woman was taken to Oregon Health and Science University where she was listed in fair condition.
+When she finally got out, the woman hollered "Oh my God!" smiled and clutched her fists.
+She was taken to Oregon Health and Science University where she was listed in fair condition.

 Lt.
 Rich Chatman, who spoke directly with the victim as she neared freedom, said she was cold "and she wanted to get out" but was otherwise in good spirits.
 "A real trooper," Chatman said.
 She was stuck dangling in a space only about eight inches wide.